 Mental Health at University: Facts, Warning Signs and Immediate Help

-56.7% of students rate their mental health as "not good" or "poor" — that's the finding of the Mental Health Barometer 2025.
+56.7% of students rate their mental health as "not good" or "poor", according to the Mental Health Barometer 2025 by Instahelp and Studo (Austria & Germany, n=6,080).
 Who is behind this number, what causes it, and what actually helps right now.
-Matthias Anbuhl, chair of the Deutsches Studentenwerk (DSW, Germany's national student services organization), described the situation as a "mental health crisis" at German universities.
 This is no longer a fringe issue.

 How burdened are students really?

-The figures from the TK Health Report 2023 (TK is Germany's largest public health insurer) are striking:
+The figures from the TK Health Report 2023 (PDF) (TK is Germany's largest public health insurer) are striking (overview: tk.de):

-According to the BARMER Physician Report 2018 (BARMER is one of Germany's major public health insurers), 17% of students have a documented mental health diagnosis — around 470,000 people.
-A DZPG research consortium report from January 2026 finds that in some academic disciplines, up to 25% of students show depressive symptoms, and around one third experience anxiety disorders.
+According to the BARMER Physician Report 2018 (BARMER is one of Germany's major public health insurers), one in six students (17%) already had a documented mental health diagnosis at that time, with the trend rising since.
+A new DZPG research consortium (January 2026) is investigating student mental health in Germany.
+Its starting point includes evidence that in some academic disciplines, up to 25% of students show depressive symptoms and around one third experience anxiety disorders.

 Exam stress, loneliness, self-doubt: five common burdens